 Potential markets take one of three forms:

-- New products that you market to your current customers.
+- New products you market to your current customers.

-- New products that you market to new customers.
+- New products you market to new customers.

-- Current products that you market to new customers.
+- Current products you market to new customers.

-To identify your new potential markets, consider every target demographic that you currently sell to, as well as those you have not yet targeted.
-Identify what they have in common with each other, new milestones that they will encounter in their lives that will impact their buying patterns, and where they overlap or diverge from your current customers.
+To identify your new potential markets, consider every target demographic you currently sell to, as well as those you have not yet targeted.
+Identify what they have in common, new milestones they will encounter in their lives that will impact their buying patterns, and where they overlap or diverge from your current customers.
 Ask yourself:

 - What other products do my customers need now?